tigrisdata/tigris-docs/docs/datamodels/overview.md

 ### Collections

-Collection is the core entity which is used by developers to model their entities.
-A collection is analogous to a relational table - collection of structured records called documents that all follow a specific schema and data is strongly typed.
-Schema can evolve and a collection can have records with different schema versions.
+A collection is the core entity which is used by developers to model their entities.
+A collection is analogous to a table in other systems - a collection of structured records called documents that all follow a specific schema and whose fields are strongly typed.

 ### Documents